mariankh1/TweetDrone/README.md

+Part of the implementation for the  Social-media Driven Multi-Drone Tasking platform
 # TweetDrone
  <h1> Tweet Drone Framework  </h1>
 This repository includes the implementation of the  Social-media Driven Multi-Drone Tasking platform, which utilised the power of social media to optimise the way a swarm of drones monitors an area in emergency response.